guntars-lemps/fg3pico/README.md

 * CPU ticks per one time unit 1
 * CPU ticks per one second 200000000

 So this device has 5ns resolution per one unit.
-Max frequency it is able to generate is 33 Mhz
+Max frequency it is able to generate is 33 MHz

 ### UART commands